Allied Health Science (AHS)

-AHS 3300 Epidemiology and Evidenced Based Medicine (3)
+AHS 3305 Epidemiology and Evidence Based Medicine (4)

 AHS 4111 Medical Sales: Orthopedic Devices (4)

 This course is designed to provide medical device sales students with an overview of anatomical terms, medical terminology, and the anatomy and pathophysiology of the upper and lower extremity and spine in preparation for a career in medical device sales.
 Springs.

 Prerequisite(s): NR 4111.